Skip to main content Skip to footer

 We have a dedicated trials nurse, who is a member of the oncology trials team.
 She provides valuable assistance in the opening of new clinical trials within the department and also in the administration of trials already running.
 Clinical trials can involve testing new procedures, drugs, or pieces of equipment, and their effects on the improvement of the patient's condition.
 They are important because they help us to assess progress and therefore produce better care based upon the results.

-The staff on Ward 201 have a wealth of experience in looking after haematology patients.
-The clinical nurse specialists on the ward provides patients and their families with support, information and advice.
+The staff on Ward 201 and Ward 202 have a wealth of experience in looking after haematology patients.
+The clinical nurse specialists provide patients and their families with support, information and advice.
 Within the department they oversee the quality of the service and provide teaching sessions for staff.

 Consultant Haematologists